Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Results

 An agent's thought is intended to guide the subsequent action and its parameters.
 If the action does not align with the thought, the agent may be misled.
 For example, if a thought suggests running tests relevant to a bug, but the action executes unrelated tests, the agent may incorrectly conclude the issue is resolved when the tests pass while the correct tests were not executed.

 Among the three agents, misalignment between thought and action is rare but closely associated with failing trajectories.
-For example, \oh{} shows 1\% misalignment in successful and 3.5\% in failing trajectories, while \acr{} has 0\% in successful and 4.8\% in failing ones.
+For example, \oh{} shows 0.5\% misalignment in successful and 1.4\% in failing trajectories, while \acr{} has 0\% in successful and 4.8\% in failing ones.
 Although not all misalignments result in failure, even a single instance can significantly increase trajectory length or cause failure.
-Furthermore, misalignment is more prevalent in failing trajectories: only 1 out of 10 successful \ra{} trajectories contain a misalignment compared to 12 out of 30 failing ones.
+Furthermore, misalignment is more prevalent in failing trajectories with 2.7 misalignment counts in failing trajectories vs one misalignment in successful trajectories of OpenHands (that contain at least one misalignment).

 An example of misalignment between intent and action occurs at iteration 5 during \ra{}'s execution on bug \textit{Compress\_13}.
 The agent, after identifying a plausible fix, attempted refinement but instead suggested an empty fix.
 This error caused confusion and extended the process from iteration 6 (where the correct patch was available) to iteration 38, increasing computational cost.
-Although such misalignment is uncommon and model-dependent, incorporating mechanisms to verify that actions align with articulated thoughts is prudent.
-Prior work has explored this for LLMs and agents~\cite{valmeekam2023can, gou2023critic}.
+Although such misalignment is uncommon and model-dependent, incorporating mechanisms to verify that actions align with articulated thoughts is prudent Prior work has explored this for LLMs and agents~\cite{valmeekam2023can, gou2023critic}.
 Newer reasoning models (e.g., o3, deepseek, Claude 4) embed self-reflection and criticism.
-Integrating these into SE agents, where precise translation of natural language to actions is critical, would improve robustness and efficiency in a significant fraction of trajectories.
+Integrating these into software engineering agents, where precise translation of natural language to actions is critical, would improve robustness and efficiency in a significant fraction of trajectories.